-- key (str) The name of the parameter to query. - task (b2luigi.
-Task): If given, check if the task has a parameter with this name. - default (optional) If there is no setting which the name, either return this default or if it is not set, raise a ValueError. - deprecated_keys (List) Former names of this setting, will throw a warning when still used b2luigi.set_setting(key, value)
+- key (str) The name of the parameter to query. - task (b2luiqi.
+Task): If given, check if the task has a parameter with this name. - default (optional) If there is no setting which the name, either return this default or if it is not set, raise a ValueError.

+'''

+b2luigi.set_setting(key, value)

+'''